ethyca/fides/CONTRIBUTING.md

 ## Fides Contribution Guidelines

-The Fides project, which includes Fideslang, Fidesops, and Fidesctl, follows the following [Contribution Guidelines](https://ethyca.github.io/fides/development/overview/).
+The Fides project, which includes Fideslang, Fidesops, and Fidesctl, adheres to the following [Contribution Guidelines](https://ethyca.github.io/fides/development/overview/).